antonio-war/SwiftyReachability/README.md

 ## Swift / UIKit

 For simple objects or view created with UIKit we provide a protocol oriented solution.
 The object must conform to the **SwiftyReachabilityObserver** protocol and implement the required methods.
+He also has to decide when to start and stop the observation.